Georgia eviction laws

-Georgia law allows a landlord to evict a tenant for certain reasons, such as nonpayment of rent and lease violations.
-It goes without saying that you must follow the proper steps for the eviction to be successful.
+Georgia eviction laws allow a landlord to evict tenants for certain reasons, such as not paying rent or committing a lease violation.
+It goes without saying that you must follow the proper steps for the eviction in Georgia to be successful.
+You want to avoid potential legal complications whenever you can.

-Below is an overview of the Georgia eviction process.
+Below is an overview of the Georgia eviction procedures.

-Georgia landlord-tenant law outlines the process that landlords must follow when evicting their tenants.
-The following is a basic overview of the step-by-step process.
+Georgia landlord-tenant law outlines the process that landlords and property managers must follow when evicting their tenants.
+The following is a basic overview of the Georgia process timeline.

 georgia tenant eviction

-Step #1: Serving a Notice for Lease Termination
+Step #1: Serving a Proper Notice for Lease Termination

-To begin the eviction process, you need to terminate the lease by serving the tenant an eviction notice.
-The notice informs the tenant to either fix the problem or move out within a certain notice period.
+To begin the typical eviction process according to Georgia landlord tenant law, the landlord will need to terminate the lease on the rental property by serving the tenant notice of eviction.
+A verbal notice will not be enough legally, so it is the landlord's responsibility to create a written one.
+The written eviction notice informs the tenant to either fix the problem to avoid eviction, such as paying the rent owed, or vacate within a certain notice period.

 The notice must contain certain information for it to be valid: